paul-nechifor/lemon-cake/readme.md

 - Intern all the symbols and integers used by the VM.

+- Introduce C escape sequences for strings.

 - Add an argument to `new\_object` to not run gc so that I don't have to set `gc_is_on` all the time (setting that doesn't check it was on in the first place).

 - FFI.

-- Initially open symbols from 1libc.so`.
+- Initially open symbols from `libc.so`.

 - Add another long GC test that uses lambdas.